 Frequently Asked Questions – FAQs

-4) How does sound travel to the brain?
+How does sound affect the brain?

-5) What is sound therapy?
+What is the difference between sound healing and music therapy?

 Social engagement